 This story was originally published on June 5, 2015.

-A few weeks ago, Brian Siewiorek, the Production Director at Pittsburgh’s public radio music station, WYEP, and a few friends rode their bikes along the Great Allegheny Passage and C&O Towpath from Pittsburgh to Washington D.C.
+Brian Siewiorek, the Production Director at Pittsburgh’s public radio music station, WYEP, and a few friends rode their bikes along the Great Allegheny Passage and C&O Towpath from Pittsburgh to Washington D.C.
 But amid the peace and quiet of nature—Brian still couldn’t leave the music behind.
+Here’s his story:

 Every day we are bombarded with so many different kinds of sounds: conversations, traffic, the notifications on your phone.
 (Mine actually sounds like a bike bell).
 For me, though, music is the most inescapable.